sdiehl/stephendiehl.com/posts/haskell_2017.md

 decrypt a large number of HTTPS, SSH, and VPN connections using an attack on common primes used in the parameters of the Diffie-Hellman key exchange algorithm with keys less than 2048 bits.
-Some estimates also put decryption with the D-Wave computers within 10 years which poses a thread to current crytographic approachs based on the discrete-logarithm problem in finite fields and elliptic curves.
+Some estimates also put decryption with the D-Wave computers within 10 years which poses a threat to current cryptographic approaches based on the discrete-logarithm problem in finite fields and elliptic curves.
 Be safe as we go into uncertain territory in 2017.

 At ICFP there was a [fascinating